camunda/camunda-docs-manual/content/introduction/third-party-libraries.md

 * [Snap.svg](http://snapsvg.io/) {{< RD >}}, [(Apache License 2.0)][apache]
 * [Twitter Bootstrap](http://getbootstrap.com/) {{< RD >}}, [(Apache License 2.0)][apache]

-Most of those libraries are used in the [Camunda commons UI](http://camunda.github.io/camunda-commons-ui/) library which is aimed to ease the development of browser based user interfaces.
+Most of these libraries are used in the [Camunda commons UI](http://camunda.github.io/camunda-commons-ui/) library which is aimed at easing development of browser based user interfaces.

 # Camunda Javascript SDK